When it comes to single-day hikes in New Zealand, it doesn’t get much better than the Tongariro Alpine Crossing.

 Think about the elements

+It’s important to heed local weather warnings and advice before hiking the Tongariro Alpine Crossing – it can be quite dangerous if the conditions aren’t right and visibility is poor.
 Alpine conditions in New Zealand can change rapidly – you don’t actually know what the weather’s going to do.
 So be prepared for all elements.
 Since you’ll be out there all day, you’ll need ample sun protection – long sleeves, sunscreen, sunglasses and a hat.
 A breathable, waterproof jacket is essential, and rain pants just save the day (even if it’s only drizzling, 20 kilometres of drizzle adds up).
 Dress in layers if you can.

 Check volcanic activity